SeverinAlexB/pkdns-hackathon-25/README.md

 > Pubky Tech Preview

 Public Key Domains (PKD) provide self-sovereign and censorship-resistant domain names.
-It resolves records hosted on the Mainline DHT, the biggest DHT on the planet with ~10M nodes that services torrents since 15 years.
+They resolve records hosted on the Mainline DHT, the biggest DHT on the planet with ~10M nodes that have been servicing torrents for 15 years.

 [pkarr](https://github.com/pubky/pkarr/) is a mainline DHT IO library that stores and reads DNS zones.
 Create your own public key domain DNS records.